awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 For more information, see [Amazon EC2 M6i Instances](http://aws.amazon.com/ec2/instance-types/m6i)\.

+**M6in and M6idn instances**

+These instances are well suited for network\-intensive workloads such as the following:
++ High\-performance file systems
++ Distributed web scale in\-memory caches
++ Caching fleets
++ Real\-time big data analytics
++ Telco applications such as 5G User Plane Function \(UPF\)

+For more information, see [Amazon EC2 M6i Instances](http://aws.amazon.com/ec2/instance-types/m6i)\.

 **T2, T3, and T3a instances**

 These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
 They are well\-suited for the following: